-Passover & Unleavened Bread
+Passover & Unleavened Bread vs. Religious Traditions

-Easter is seen to be the Christian festival and season celebrating the death and resurrection of our Lord Jesus Christ, but in reality, it is revealed to be an ancient syncretism of pagan fertility festivals and traditions with primitive gentile Christianity, particularly the overlapping systems of early Roman Catholic and early Eastern Orthodoxy.
+Easter is seen to be the Christian festival and season celebrating the death and resurrection of Jesus Christ, but in reality, it is revealed to be an ancient syncretism of pagan fertility festivals and traditions with primitive gentile Christianity, particularly the overlapping systems of early Roman Catholic and early Eastern Orthodoxy.

-We at OFG strictly adhere to the Word of God rather than religious traditions, so in light of that, we would like to share with you the true biblical significance of this season
+We at OFG strictly adhere to the Word of God rather than religious traditions, so in light of that, we would like to share with you the true biblical significance of this season.

 The Feast of Passover